apache/arrow/docs/source/format/CDeviceDataInterface.rst

 .. warning::

-    Experimental: The Aync C Device Stream interface is experimental in its current form.
+    Experimental: The Async C Device Stream interface is experimental in its current form.
 Based on feedback and usage the protocol definition may change until it is fully standardized.